How to Support Visual Learners in Online School

 How Do Visual Learners Learn?

-A visual learner will likely be drawn to whatever an instructor writes down (either on a board or on a handout), and they are drawn to colors and motion.
-They typically enjoy drawing and painting, and they like to see a task being done before they attempt it themselves.
+A visual learner may likely be drawn to whatever an instructor writes down (either on a board or on a handout).
+Outside instruction time, they may enjoy drawing and painting, and they may prefer to see a task being done by someone else first before they attempt it themselves.
 They also best understand relationships and connections between ideas if they are mapped, charted, or presented in a diagram.

 Strengths of Being a Visual Learner